geniusinaction/group-vision/group-vision.md

 ## Ethical standards for our work

 ### Academic integrity
 All group members are held to the highest standards of academic integrity.
-These standards are well described by the university:  [link] (https://www.washington.edu/cssc/facultystaff/academic-misconduct/).
+These standards are well described by the university  [for faculty and staff] (https://www.ucop.edu/ethics-compliance-audit-services/compliance/standards-of-ethical-conduct.html) and [for students] (https://conduct.ucr.edu/policies/academic-integrity-policies-and-procedures).

 ### Open science